-As Remembrance Day approaches you or your local meeting may find yourselves having to consider whether or not to attend parades or participate in wreath-laying or church services.
+As Remembrance Day approaches, you or your local meeting may find yourselves having to consider whether or not to attend parades or participate in wreath-laying or church services.

-Our natural inclination is to stay away from events which seem to glorify our military past.
+Our natural inclination is to stay away from events that seem to glorify our military past.
 But individual Friends who serve as town or parish councillors may well be expected to attend remembrance events.
 And local meetings may be invited to send representatives to take part in a Remembrance Sunday service or even to lay a wreath at a war memorial.
 How can we best uphold our peace testimony on such occasions?
 Could such events provide opportunities for outreach?

-The purpose of this leaflet is
+The purpose of this leaflet is to:

-- to help Friends in deciding whether or not to participate in remembrance events; - to help Friends who decide to participate in remembrance events by suggesting how they might witness to peace by doing so; - to direct Friends to useful resource materials.
+- help Friends decide whether or not to participate in remembrance events - suggest ways in which Friends participating in remembrance events might also witness to peace - direct Friends to useful resources.